-Below are a few seasonal ideas to get you started, inspired by this month’s Head Gardeners’ Tips:
+Below are a few seasonal ideas to get you started, brought to you by Head Gardener Jacqui Martin-Löf:

 It is now officially Spring and the perfect time to get sowing.
 Some seed suppliers are still posting out seed packets.
 All the suggestions below are easy to grow and can be sown indoors on a light windowsill (not in direct sun all day).
 Seeds can be sown on a multiple of mediums, below are just a few ideas;

 • Beansprouts (Mung Bean) – A quick and very easy sprouting seed, nutritious ‘super food’

 Firstly wash the seeds to be sprouted in cold water, then soak in water for 8 hours.
 Drain the water then place seeds in a jar and cover with a cloth or an old plastic pot with holes in the lid, place on a light windowsill.
 Thereafter, twice each day rinse well with tepid water and drain.
 Ready to harvest as sprouts in 5-6 days.

 • Wheatgrass – Another sprouting seed, again hailed as a ‘super food’

 Place a double layer of kitchen paper in a shallow dish or tray, thoroughly wet with cold water, drain off excess water.
 Sow the Wheatgrass seeds over the wet kitchen paper.
 Place in a warm, light position.
 Keep the kitchen paper moist (maybe with a mister) but not saturated.
 Ready to harvest with a pair of scissors 5-10 days after sowing.

 • Peas – For pea shoots to be used as microgreens in salads, as a tasty garnish or in stir fries